digitalpatate/StarkOverflow/README.md

 ```

-The two images of `Postgres` and `PGAdmin` are located on the Docker Hub whereas the image of the `webapp` is provided by the GitHub Container Registry.
+The two images of `Postgres` and `PGAdmin` are located on the Docker Hub whereas the image of the `webapp` is provided by the GitHub Container Registry ; for now there is only the _latest_ tag available for the image.
 This custom image is automatically built by the Github actions when someone push code on the master branch.

 ## Launch the project manually